matrix-org/matrix-spec-proposals/proposals/1920-stickers-alternative-text.md

 # Alternative texts for stickers

-The current `m.sticker` event definition include a description field for the sticker.
+The current `m.sticker` event definition includes `body` as a description field for the sticker.
 This allows clients to attach a short description of the sticker in an event.
 So far this field has mainly been used to give a literal description of what is being shown on the image (in the same way an alternative text would do),